 IBPS stands for Institute of Banking Personnel Selection.
 It is an autonomous and independent body that recruits candidates for public sector banks.
-Since a huge number of candidates apply for the IBPS exam, hence the competition is also pretty high.
+Since a considerable number of candidates apply for the IBPS exam, hence the competition is also pretty high.

 It has been found that candidates find it difficult to crack the IBPS RRB examination.
 There are around four posts in the IBPS RRB exam:

-- IBPS Officer Scale-I
+- IBPS Officer Scale-I (IBPS RRB PO)

 - IBPS Officer Scale-II

 To prepare for the IBPS RRB exam, candidates can check the links given below and upgrade their preparation for the Regional Rural Bank recruitment 2023: